cavcrosby/styleguides/docs/shellguide.md

 shell code should be generic where possible.
 A separate process may be necessary.

-We prefer the use of builtins such as the *Parameter Expansion* functions in `bash(1)` as it's more robust and portable (especially when compared to things like `sed`).
+Google/I prefer the use of builtins such as the *Parameter Expansion* functions in `bash(1)` as it's more robust and portable (especially when compared to things like `sed`).